microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-receiver-mplab/README.md

 ## MCC settings for IR  Receiver:

-In the IR receiver demo firmware the High-Frequency Internal Oscillator (HFINTOSC) is configured to generate 32MHz clock and is used as a system clock.Refer figure 2.
+In the IR receiver demo firmware the High-Frequency Internal Oscillator (HFINTOSC) is configured to generate 32MHz clock and is used as a system clock.
+Refer figure 2.

 <p align="center">
   <img width=auto height=auto src="images/clock.png">